TriggerWard/catacombs/README.md

 For further justification on the game theory of why the Warden mechanism is acceptable for medium value secrets, see the [here](#warden-game-theory-and-future-improvements) below.

+**WardManagerContract:** To support the slashing mechanism described above, the `wardManagerContract` enables the registration of a warden, who can then receive stake.
+They can stake on themselfs or have others delegate stake to them.
+If a warden misbehaves, then anyone can call the `slashWarden` which challanges their behavour.
+To verify their miss-behavour, the OO is used to arbitrate the dispute.
+It can verify if the warden violated the terms of their SLA through failing to bridge information correctly to Nillion (not opening a datacrypt) or opening a datacrypt when it was not meant to be bridged.
+This contract has logic to bound when a user can stake/unstake, depending on if a warden is currently being slashed.

+**WardenClient:** The `warden` package contains code that a warden can run to automatically execute their role.

 ## Local Development

 There are three main sections to this repo that can be developed on locally: